abhishekakumar/machinelearning/README.md

 ### Implementation

 For Implementation purposes here we have used scikit-learn's RandomForestClassifier module in python.
 The various parameters available in the module were:

 i) n_estimators: n_estimators represent the number of trees in the forest.
 In general, the more the number of trees, the better the results.
 However, after a certain point, the improvement decreases as the number of trees increases.
 This is because the benefit in prediction performance from learning more trees will be lower than the cost in computation time for learning these additional trees.
-Here we have tested estimator values ranging from 10 to 1000. ii) max_depth: This parameter represents the maximum depth of the tree.
-If none max_depth value is provided, the nodes are expanded until all leaves are pure.
-We are testing max_depth values ranging from 5 to 200. iii) max_features: This parameter represents the number of features to consider when looking for the best split. max_features is not included as a free parameter as we noticed that the default auto option gives the best accuracy. iv) Others parameters are set to default.
+Here we have tested estimator values ranging from 10 to 1000.

+ii) max_depth: This parameter represents the maximum depth of the tree.
+If no max_depth value is provided, the nodes are expanded until all leaves are pure.
+We are testing max_depth values ranging from 5 to 200.

+iii) max_features: This parameter represents the number of features to consider when looking for the best split; max_features is not included as a free parameter as we noticed that the default auto option gives the best accuracy.

+iv) Others parameters are set to default.

 The plots below show the accuracy vs the estimator and the max_depth values, for a 0.5 test train split, on the Breast Cancer Wisconsin (Original) data set from the UCI Machine Learning repository.